skyil7/skyil7/README.md

 # Gio Paik<sub> @skyil7</sub>
-Hi!
+`Can not correspond to any contact until june due to military duty` Hi!
 I am an Ambitious Student in South Korea.
 Fell in love with Deep Learning since 2015.

 ## 🎓 Education